How do I book a ticket?

 May I film and take photos of the performance?

 We discourage filming, however, taking photos on a cell phone without using flash is sometimes possible, depending on the type of concert and audience.
 For our main series concerts, audience members can take photos before and after the concert, as well as during interval and applause.
 Our contemporary and family concerts are more relaxed and concertgoers can take photos during the show.

 Where can I find out more about the players?

 You can read more about the orchestra members and our Music Director if you head to the Meet the Orchestra page.
 You can also watch videos highlighting some of our principal players in our Meet the Principal series, available to watch on our Watch & Listen page.
-After concerts, you can also find orchestra members gathering at the D Bar on the Stalls level of the Auckland Town Hall.
-Everyone is welcome to join!

 I want to make a night of it – is there anywhere good to eat nearby?